Thinking about taking up hiking? Here’s everything you need to know to get started.

 Hiking is a great way to get fit and to build up your fitness in wild and beautiful places.
-It’s a great hobby because you’re so busy admiring the views and stunning landscapes, you don’t even notice the hard work you’re doing.
-This article provides a comprehensive list of hiking tips for beginners which aims to take you from the couch to the mountains with helpful tips on how to build up your physical fitness and endurance, and also what to wear and bring with you.
+It’s a great hobby because you’re so busy admiring the views and stunning landscapes that you don’t even notice the hard work you’re doing.
+This article provides a comprehensive list of hiking tips for beginners which aim to take you from the couch to the mountains with helpful tips on how to build up your physical fitness and endurance, and also what to wear and bring with you.

 Here are our top hiking tips for beginners:

 1. How fit do I need to be for hiking?

 Start off slow.
 Build up your fitness on flat ground first.
 If you are starting from scratch, start working on your fitness on the flat ground around your neighbourhood, in your local park or along a beach.

 “If you’re starting off from the couch, maybe try a local 30-minute or 3km walk that’s flat first, take a rest on day two, and then try another 3km flat walk on day three,” advises John Kavanagh from the Dublin and Wicklow Mountain Rescue.

 Once you’ve built up some fitness, head for the hills.
 Start out on forest roads, using marked and well-maintained trails that have signage so you don’t get lost.
 It’s good to begin with fairly easy walks that have a good trail surface underfoot.

 Keep it short: Walk short distances and work up to longer walks as your body gets used to it.
 The Dublin Mountains Partnership also has a list of recreational trails online that you can choose from, with good descriptions and advice on the distances and altitudes that you will climb.
 If you’re interested in exploring walks and hikes along the Wild Atlantic Way, there’s a list of them online, with national parks, scenic spots and little nuggets of nature.